 Employers are required to notify OSHA within 8 hours of an accident that results in the death of one or more employees or the hospitalization of three or more employees.
 If a major job-related accident occurs, it is also important to contact your OSHA defense attorney in Brandon to assist in gathering the appropriate information to thoroughly investigate the incident.

-Trust The Experienced OSHA Defense Lawyers from Trent Cotney, P.A.
+Trust The Experienced OSHA Defense Lawyers from Cotney Construction Law

-The Brandon OSHA defense lawyers from Trent Cotney, P.A. know the steps your business should take to defend against OSHA violations.
+The Brandon OSHA defense lawyers from Cotney Construction Law know the steps your business should take to defend against OSHA violations.
 Over the past 15 years, Trent Cotney has represented contractors, subcontractors, suppliers, manufacturers and others in the construction industry from the initial Notice of Contest to the appellate courts.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.